Circuit-killer/fpga-usbserial/README.md

 when clocked at 48 MHz rather than 60 MHz (more line errors).
 Frequency of line errors also depends on cable quality and USB voltage.

-USB-serial link occasionaly loses 128-bytes in direction when PC sends data to USB.
+USB-serial link occasionaly loses data in chunks of 64 bytes in direction when PC sends data to USB.